17 Signs of a Condescending Person in Relationships & How to Deal

 7 ways to deal with condescending people in a relationship

-Learning how to deal with a condescending person takes patience and self-awareness, but it’s possible to address the issue while maintaining your dignity.
+Learning how to deal with condescending people takes patience and self-awareness, but it’s possible to address the issue while maintaining your dignity.

 1. Stay calm and composed